Diatomaceous Earth Household Uses

 Cleaning Kitchen Appliances - DE can be used to clean ovens, stove tops, and other kitchen appliances.
 Sprinkle DE on the affected area, let it sit for a few hours, and wipe it away with a damp cloth.
 The abrasive properties of DE help to remove grease and grime, leaving your appliances clean and shiny.
 You may also make a paste out of DE and water and apply on a washcloth to help remove hard to get burnt stains off of appliances like your stove top and inside of your oven.
 We have also developed a product that uses diatomaceous earth and will keep your garbage disposal clean and smelling great!
 This product is called DisposALL!

 Cleaning Bathrooms - DE can be used to clean toilets, sinks, and showers.
-Sprinkle DE on the affected area, let it sit for a few hours, and scrub with a damp brush or sponge.
+Sprinkle DE on the affected area, let it sit for a few hours, and scrub with a damp brush or sponge using small circular motions.
 The abrasive properties of DE help to remove soap scum and stains, leaving your bathroom clean and fresh.
 At the same time you may apply a DE paste to a washcloth and scrub super hard water stains and calcium buildups on your shower.

 When using DE for cleaning, it is important to wear gloves and a mask to protect yourself from the abrasive powder.
 DE can be harmful if inhaled or ingested, so it is important to keep it out of reach of children and pets.